-To go to Port Barton you first need to come to Palawan Island.
+To get to Port Barton you first need to come to Palawan Island.
 You can reach Palawan either by the sea or by air.
 It takes only 1 hour to fly and 32 hours to sail from Manila to Puerto Princesa which is the main town and most likely your starting point.

 Getting to Puerto Princesa